solodit/solodit_content/reports/Shieldify/2023-07-27-PHIMaterial.md

 **Recommendation**

-Use the `recover()` function from OpenZeppelin’s ECDSA library to verify the uniqueness of the signature.
+Use the `recover()` function from OpenZeppelin's ECDSA library to verify the uniqueness of the signature.
 Using this library implements a check on the value of the `s` variable to ensure that only one of its possible inputs is valid.
 Ensure that you are using a version `> 4.7.3` for there was a critical bug `>= 4.1.0` `< 4.7.3`.

 **Team Response**